 Bali Interiors love: It’s not a design thing…the vegan choc mousse is all time and you have to try it.

 Milk & Madu is one of the most well-known cafes in Bali.
 It’s a family favorite and serves up some of the best breakfast, lunch and dinner offerings around, not to mention Revolver coffee (some of the best coffee in Bali).
 There is a new playhouse with a garden for the little ones to enjoy.
 Its fresh new interiors are clean, open and modern with lots of space, a great atmosphere and good tunes.

 Bali Interiors love: It’s hard to miss the enormous rattan pendant lights.
 We love the statement these lights make in any room.

 Parachute – Berawa

-This restaurant, deli, bakery, bar, vegetable garden and all-day market spot has become a Instagram phenomenon in Bali thanks to its unique design.
-On the timber deck you sit under the massive, repurposed Army parachute where you can enjoy simple and delicious meals from Chef Jacob Burrell, all made from fresh seasonal ingredients.
-Parachute has regular organic farmers market, live music, workshop, kids games, and craft area.
+This restaurant, deli, bakery, bar, vegetable garden and the all-day market spot has become an Instagram phenomenon in Bali thanks to its unique design.
+On the timber deck, you sit under the massive, repurposed Army parachute where you can enjoy simple and delicious meals from Chef Jacob Burrell, all made from fresh seasonal ingredients.
+Parachute has a regular organic farmers market, live music, workshop, kids games, and a craft area.